The management subsystem allows remote management of Zephyr-enabled devices. The following management operations are available:

 The filesystem module is disabled by default due to security concerns:

-because of a lack of access control every file in the FS will be accessible,
+because of a lack of access control by default, every file in the FS will be

 mcumgr <connection-options> fs download <remote-file> <local-file> mcumgr <connection-options> fs upload <local-file> <remote-file>